 |Assesses the degree to which the program is delivered as designed and intended.

-Study Reviewers assign numerical values to each element in the scoring instrument.
+Study Reviewers assign numerical values to each element in the program scoring instrument.
 The elements include a definition and other guidance that Reviewers consider when rating the elements.
 In the Program Review information, the Reviewers also make note of any other information that should be highlighted as being of particular importance.
 See the program scoring instrument (download PDF or Excel version) for guidance on each element.

 The Study Reviewer is responsible for making a reasonable determination (i.e., supported or justified by fact or circumstance) as to the strength of the conceptual framework, research design, outcome evidence and program fidelity on the basis of provided documentation and his or her specialized knowledge with regard to program evaluation.

-As a final step on the scoring instrument, Study Reviewers provide an assessment as to their overall confidence in the study design.
+As a final step on the program scoring instrument, Study Reviewers provide an assessment as to their overall confidence in the study design.
 If both Study Reviewers agree, and the Lead Researcher concurs, that there is a fundamental flaw in the study design (not captured in the Design Quality dimension), this raises serious concerns about the study's results, the study is removed from the evidence base, and it is not factored into the evidence rating.
 This final determination serves as an additional safeguard to ensure that only the most rigorous studies comprise the evidence base.
 The study citation will be listed among the program's additional references.

 The score for each of the four dimensions (Conceptual Framework, Design Quality, Outcome Evidence, and Program Fidelity) is calculated separately and used to assess each study.
 On the basis of scores, the study is assigned one of the following classifications: